 Athlete goal setting can be quite easy…it’s achieving them which can be hard.

 Here are a few things to remember when it comes to goal setting to improve your chances of achieving them.

-- Why are goal setting for athletes effective?
+- Why is goal setting important in sports for athletes?

 - How goal setting improves athletes' performance